 Cooperative Audit on Sustainable Public Procurement using Data Analytics (CASP; linked to SDG 12.7)

-Considering the unprecedented health, humanitarian and economic crisis that the world and the region are facing due to the global outbreak of COVID-19, and the crucial role that procurement systems play, it becomes relevant to also consider the resiliency of such systems.
+In recent years governments, legislation and tendering processes have also taken into account the sustainability angle of public procurement - economic, social and environmental.
+Add to that the unprecedented health, humanitarian and economic crisis that the world and the region faced due to the global outbreak of COVID-19, and the crucial role that procurement systems play, and it became highly relevant to consider the resiliency of such systems.

 The main objective of this audit is to contribute to strong, sustainable and resilient public procurement systems.
 Within this overall objective, key outcomes would be to see a shift in the procurement regulations and practices towards sustainability, considering its three dimensions (economic, social and environmental), an extended use of the life cycle procurement concept – as opposite to the lowest price traditional approach – and prioritization of vulnerable venders and suppliers businesses e.g. ran or integrated by women, people with disabilities, indigenous groups, etc.

 INTOSAI Knowledge Sharing Committee, OLACEFS, Inter-American Development Bank (IADB), German Cooperation Agency (GIZ)